-This article introduces how to shrink volume on Windows PC and Server without losing data, 3 ways to shrink disk partition with Disk Management, diskpart command and free partition editor software.
+This article introduces how to shrink volume on Windows PC and Server without losing data, 3 ways to shrink partition with Disk Management, diskpart and NIUBI Partition Editor.

 Applies to: Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2019, Windows Server 2016, Windows Server 2012 (R2), Small Business Server 2011, Windows Server 2008 (R2) and Windows Server 2003 (R2).

-In some situations, you need to shrink an allocated partition.
-For example, forget to edit disk while installing Operating System, so C drive occupied all disk space, then you can create new volumes by shrinking C drive.
-Another typical example is that C drive runs out of space but there is plenty of free space in other data volume such as D. So many people want to shrink D to extend C drive.
-In this article, I'll show you detailed steps how to shrink partition on Windows Server and PC with 3 kinds of tools.
+In some situations you need to shrink an allocated partition.
+For example, forgot to edit partition while installing Operating System, so C drive occupied all disk space, then you can create new volumes by shrinking C drive.
+Another typical example is that C drive runs out of space but there is plenty of free space in another volume such as D. So many people want to shrink D to extend C drive.
+In this article, I'll show you detailed steps to shrink partition on Windows Server and PC with 3 different tools.

 Disk Management is a Windows built-in component that shows connected storage device as well as the detailed info of each volume.
 You can only do some basic operations such as create, format and delete partitions in Windows XP and Server 2003.
-In Windows 7 and subsequent versions, Microsoft integrated Shrink Volume and Extend Volume to resize partition without losing data (in most cases).
-However, because of some limitations, Disk Management is not the best tool.
+In Windows 7 and subsequent versions, Microsoft integrated Shrink Volume and Extend Volume functions to help resize partition without losing data (in most cases).
+However, because of many shortages, Disk Management is not the best tool.

-In a while, volume D is shrank and 20GB Unallocated space is generated behind D.
+In a while, volume D is shrunk and 20GB Unallocated space is generated behind D.

 - It can only shrink NTFS partition, FAT32 and any other types of partitions are not supported.

 - As the tips in the shrinking window, you cannot shrink a volume beyond the point where any unmovable files are located.